johnbywater/quantdsl/README.md

 pip install quantdsl
 ```

-If you are operating behind a corporate firewall, then you may need to [download the distribution](https://pypi.python.org/pypi/quantdsl) and then use the path to the downloaded file instead of the package name.
+If you are operating behind a corporate firewall, then you may need to [download the distribution](https://pypi.python.org/pypi/quantdsl) and dependencies by hand, and then use the path to the downloaded files instead of the package name in the `pip` command:

 ```
 pip install C:\Downloads\quantdsl-0.0.0.tar.gz